-The COVID-19 pandemic has upended nearly every aspect of our daily lives; from the way we spend our leisure time down to our work routine.
-To prevent the spread of the disease, many non-essential businesses have embraced the shift to remote work.
-Though this is great for enforcing social distancing measures and reducing exposure, working from home is not without its pitfalls.
+The COVID-19 pandemic upended nearly every aspect of our daily lives; from the way we spend our leisure time down to our work routine.
+Since 2020, many companies have embraced the switch to remote work and allowed employees to keep their home office for good, giving workers better work-life balance, cost savings on commuting, and many more benefits.

-Conflict Management Strategies to Avoid Conflict in Virtual Teams
+Strategies to Manage Conflict in the Virtual Workplace

 Don’t skip the team building